BABB (BAX) Price Hits $0.0002

-BABB (BAX) traded down 5.7% against the dollar during the 24 hour period ending at 14:00 PM Eastern on May 21st.
-In the last week, BABB has traded down 20.5% against the dollar.
-BABB has a market cap of $13.75 million and approximately $111,678.82 worth of BABB was traded on exchanges in the last day.
-One BABB token can currently be purchased for $0.0002 or 0.00000001 BTC on popular cryptocurrency exchanges.
+BABB (BAX) traded 1.9% higher against the dollar during the one day period ending at 12:00 PM E.T. on May 27th.
+One BABB token can currently be purchased for about $0.0002 or 0.00000001 BTC on cryptocurrency exchanges.
+BABB has a market capitalization of $13.41 million and $70,238.11 worth of BABB was traded on exchanges in the last day.
+During the last seven days, BABB has traded 7.4% lower against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.